rizinorg/rizin/doc/oo.md

 Library plugins
 ---------------
-  They are stored in the p/ directory of each library under the libr directory.
+  They are stored in the p/ directory of each library under the librz directory.